On the Limits of Layer Pruning for Generative Reasoning in Large Language Models: Appendix

-We post-train our models using QLoRA with 4-bit NF4 quantization, a learning rate of $2\times10^{-4}$, batch size 8, constant learning rate with 50 warmup steps, bf16 training, and sequence length 8192 with gradient checkpointing on a single A100 80GB GPU.
-For experiments with the Alpaca dataset ($\sim50K$), we train for 2 epochs; for Dolci \cite{olmo2025olmo} ($\sim90K$), 1 epoch.
+\paragraph{Experimental Results.} We post-train our models using QLoRA with 4-bit NF4 quantization, a learning rate of $2\times10^{-4}$, batch size 8, constant learning rate with 50 warmup steps, bf16 training, and sequence length 8192 with gradient checkpointing on a single A100 80GB GPU.
+We use the TRL package for training.
+For experiments with the Alpaca dataset ($\sim$50K), we train for 2 epochs; for Dolci \citep{olmo2025olmo} ($\sim$90K), 1 epoch.
 We focus on Dolci since our broader objective is to assess whether post-pruning training can preserve generative reasoning performance.
 We rely on QLoRA because it is comparable to even LoRA trained models in our experiments (see Table \ref{tab:pruning_external_benchmarks_all}).
-We also show in \ref{qlora_vs_ft} that QLoRA closely matches performance of Full finetuning for recovery in our settings as well.
+We also show in Appendix~\ref{qlora_vs_ft} that QLoRA closely matches performance of full finetuning for recovery in our settings as well.

-\paragraph{Pruning Strategies} In our experiments, we mainly deal with two commonly used layer pruning strategies, Block Influence (BI) and Reverse Order \cite{men2025shortgpt,lu2024reassessing,sreenivas2024llm}.
+\paragraph{Pruning Strategies.} In our experiments, we mainly deal with two commonly used layer pruning strategies, Block Influence (BI) and Reverse Order \citep{men2025shortgpt,lu2024reassessing,sreenivas2024llm}.
 We show that QLoRA with simple pruning metrics like BI and Reverse perform comparably with techniques like LoRA composed with other various pruning metrics (see Table \ref{tab:pruning_external_benchmarks_all}).
 Additionally, we consider an \emph{iterative} pruning procedure.
 The iterative procedure extends the single-layer pruning analysis in Figure~\ref{fig:multi-model-ablation} by greedily removing layers based on observed redundancy.
 Specifically, we first prune the layer whose removal leads to the smallest performance drop.
 With this layer removed, we then determine the layer whose removal leads to the smallest drop, and additionally prune that layer.
 We continue to repeat this process.
 This pruning strategy allows us to examine whether selectively removing redundant layers affects the recovery behavior observed in generative reasoning tasks.
 The full procedure is described in Algorithm~\ref{alg:greedy_pruning}.